AdrianBednarczyk/SanFrancisco_Crash_Accidents/SQL Queries/BusinessAnalyticsResults.md

-/** 2.
-Which days of the week have the highest number of accidents and how their ranking changes from year to year **/
+**2. Which days of the week have the highest number of accidents and how their ranking changes from year to year**

 SELECT
 year,